×

 We asked expats in Zandvoort what banks they use and there advice about banking.
 They advised:

 "Zandvoort is a popular seaside resort town in the Netherlands, known for its long sandy beach, beautiful dunes, and vibrant nightlife.
 Before retiring in Zandvoort, expats should be aware that the official language is Dutch, although English is widely spoken due to the high number of tourists.
 The cost of living in Zandvoort can be quite high, especially in comparison to other parts of the Netherlands, due to its popularity as a tourist destination.
 Healthcare in the Netherlands is of a high standard, but it is mandatory for everyone to have at least basic health insurance, which can be quite expensive.
 The Netherlands has a temperate maritime climate, with mild summers and cool winters, so expats should be prepared for this type of weather.
 Zandvoort is well-connected to other parts of the Netherlands by public transport, but owning a car can be expensive due to high taxes and insurance costs.
 The Netherlands has a high standard of living and is considered one of the safest countries in the world, but like any place, it is advisable to take normal precautions to ensure personal safety.
 Expats should also be aware that the Netherlands has a comprehensive tax system, and they may be liable to pay taxes on their worldwide income.
 It's also important to note that Zandvoort can be very crowded during the summer months due to its popularity as a beach resort.
-Finally, expats should be aware that Dutch culture values directness and honesty, which can sometimes come across as blunt to people from other cultures," remarked one expat who made the move to Zandvoort.
+Finally, expats should be aware that Dutch culture values directness and honesty, which can sometimes come across as blunt to people from other cultures," wrote one member in Zandvoort.

 What do expats in Zandvoort appreciate most about the local culture?

 "Expats in Zandvoort, appreciate the local culture for its relaxed and laid-back lifestyle, which is often reflected in the friendly and welcoming nature of the locals.
 They also value the Dutch emphasis on work-life balance, which is evident in the flexible working hours and the importance placed on spending time with family and friends.
 The Dutch directness and honesty is another aspect that expats appreciate, as it makes communication straightforward and clear.
 The local culture's emphasis on outdoor activities and sports, particularly cycling and water sports, is also highly appreciated.
 Expats also enjoy the local food culture, which includes a variety of seafood and traditional Dutch dishes.
-Lastly, the high standard of English spoken in Zandvoort and the Netherlands in general, makes it easier for expats to integrate and communicate," commented one expat who made the move to Zandvoort.
+Lastly, the high standard of English spoken in Zandvoort and the Netherlands in general, makes it easier for expats to integrate and communicate," said one expat who made the move to Zandvoort.

 What do expats find most challenging?